dandenney/dandenney.com-eleventy/posts/front-end-dev/til-executing-local-ruby.md

 ---
-path: '/posts/front-end-dev/til-executing-local-ruby'
+path: "/posts/front-end-dev/til-executing-local-ruby"
 title: TIL Executing Local Ruby
 summary: Sharing how I learned how to use Ruby to solve a problem
-date: '2015-11-20'
+date: "2015-11-20"
 codeHighlighting: true
 tags:
   - front-end-dev
+layout: layouts/post.njk
 ---

 IA Writer says this is a 5:47 minute read and Hemingway App says I'm ugly and I can't write good.
 Read at your own peril.